oeg-upm/OWL-To-OAS-Specification/docs/mapping.md

 OWL | OAS | Comments
 ---|:---:|---
-`owl:Class`  | `/{path}`  | It should be defined as a `/{path}` (following the  [Path Item Object](#pathItemObject) format).
-The `{path}` value corresponds to the `rdfs:label` value defined in the OWL Class.
+`owl:Class`  | `/{path}`  | A class should be defined as a path (`/{path}`); following the [Path Item Object](#pathItemObject) format.
+The `{path}` value should be defined according to the [Path Naming Strategy](resourcenaming). <!-- corresponds to the `rdfs:label` value defined in the OWL Class.
 Note that the label value needs to be defined in plural and as lowercase according to the naming practices in REST API.
-In addition if the label value is composed by several words they should be provided with a hyphen delimiter.
+In addition if the label value is composed by several words they should be provided with a hyphen delimiter.-->

 **Path example**

-The following example corresponds to the path definition of the Professor class:
+The following example corresponds to the path definition of the Professor class.
+In this case we use the label value (`rdfs:label`) to name the path.
+This value has been defined as plural and lowercase.

 TTL
 ```ttl